 AKDN is making a lasting impact on the lives of thousands of Ugandan children and adults by providing access to high-quality education.
-AKDN agencies have been involved in education in Uganda since the 1930s, when the first Aga Khan schools were established, and over the years our contribution to the country’s education sector has both broadened and deepened.
+Our agencies have been involved in education in Uganda since the 1930s, when our first schools were established, and over the years our contribution to the country’s education sector has both broadened and deepened.

-AKDN provides a continuum of services, from early childhood education at the grassroots level, through the Madrasa Early Childhood Programme and the Aga Khan Schools, to high-quality tertiary education that benefits students, teachers and school management.
+We provide a continuum of services, from early childhood education at the grassroots level, through the Madrasa Early Childhood Programme and the Aga Khan Education Service, Uganda, to high-quality tertiary education that benefits students, teachers and school management.

 Our agencies work closely with the Ugandan government to provide training, research, programme design and policy formation support to the Ministry of Education and Sports.
 We also work to strengthen the capacity of civil society partners.

-The Aga Khan Foundation works with over 52,000 learners in Uganda
+The Aga Khan Foundation (AKF) reaches almost 500,000 learners in Uganda

-The origins of the Aga Khan schools in East Africa go back to the girls' school started in 1905 in Zanzibar by Sir Sultan Mohamed Shah Aga Khan III.
+Our schools in East Africa go back to the girls' school started in 1905 in Zanzibar by Sir Sultan Mohamed Shah Aga Khan III.
 This was one of the first Aga Khan schools globally.
-During pre-independence East Africa, Aga Khan Schools were the first to admit students of all faiths, ethnicities and origins.
+During pre-independence East Africa, these schools were the first to admit students of all faiths, ethnicities and origins.
 Today, their commitment to pluralism is still at the heart of the services they offer.

 The first Aga Khan schools in Uganda were established in the 1930s.
-The Aga Khan Education Services (AKES) runs co-educational day schools located in central Kampala.
+The Aga Khan Education Service (AKES), Uganda runs co-educational day schools located in central Kampala.
 These are attended by over 30 nationalities at nursery, primary and secondary levels.
-The schools aim to diminish the many obstacles to educational access and opportunity.
+The schools create opportunities for educational access and progression to higher education.
 They offer high-quality, affordable education which aims to develop inquisitive learners and the country’s future leaders and job creators.

 AKDN / Zul Mukhida

-The schools teach students to ask challenging questions, reflect critically, think creatively and engage in problem solving – all essential skills for life in the 21st century.
-They provide opportunities to excel in the arts, sports and community service in order to create a culture of excellence, achievement and contribution.
-Academic standards are high, small class sizes are maintained and students are challenged to develop their unique gifts and reach their full potential in all endeavours.
+The schools provide opportunities to excel in the arts, sports and community service in order to create a culture of excellence, achievement and contribution.
+Academic standards are high and small class sizes are maintained to challenge students to develop their unique talents in all their endeavours.

-The Aga Khan High School is one of only three schools in the country that is accredited to offer the IB programme.
+The Aga Khan High School, Kampala is one of only four schools in the country that is accredited to offer the IB Diploma Programme.
 Over 400 students have graduated from the programme in the last 15 years.

 The Aga Khan Foundation (AKF) is leading Schools2030, a global 10-year participatory action research and learning improvement programme based in 1,000 government schools across 10 countries, including Uganda.
 Using the principles of human-centred design and focusing on the key transition years of ages five, 10 and 15, Schools2030 seeks to annually generate 1,000 locally-rooted education solutions that can inform and transform systems-level approaches for improving holistic learning outcomes for all learners.
 The initiative also includes early childhood development through a pre-primary cohort and interventions to equip young people with employable skills.
 Find out more